mfem/web/src/annotated/ex6.md

 | `square-disc-surf.mesh`     | 2D surface  | triangles                     | conforming        |
 | `amr-quad.mesh`             | 2D          | quadrilaterals                | non-conforming    |

 MFEM's Example 6 implements the Laplace equation $-\Delta u = 1$ with homogeneous Dirichlet boundary conditions, enriched by a simple adaptive mesh refinement (AMR) loop.
 The refinements can be conforming (triangles, tetrahedra) or non-conforming (quadrilaterals, hexahedra) based on a Zienkiewicz–Zhu (ZZ) error estimator.
 Example 6 demonstrates MFEM’s support for 2D/3D, linear/curved and surface meshes, as well as function interpolation between coarse and refined meshes and persistent GLVis visualization.
-We recommend reviewing Example 1 before this example.
 The source file is [examples/ex6.cpp](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp).

 Below we highlight selected portions of the example code and connect them with the description above.
 You can follow along by opening `ex6.cpp` in your editor.
 In the settings of this tutorial, the visualization will automatically update in the GLVis browser window.

+---

 #### The Mesh